THE DEPARTMENT OF HUMAN EVOLUTIONARY BIOLOGY, HARVARD UNIVERSITY

 The Paleoanthropology Lab serves as the locus for a broad range of activities focusing on the evolution of hominoids, including hominins, as well as other mammals.
 Collaboration with other labs, as well as with other universities, make possible interdisciplinary approaches to questions covering phylogenetics, systematics, behavioral reconstruction, broad patterns of faunal change and evolution, and paleoecology.

-PI: Prof. Peter Ellison,
+PI: Peter Ellison, John Cowles Professor of Anthropology

 Lab Manager: Susan Lipson